Office of the Chief Human Capital Officer

 Manages employee and labor relations activities on an agency-wide basis.
 Develops, coordinates, and implements all issues related to labor-management relations, which include negotiating and administering collective bargaining agreements; conducting day-to-day interactions with the employee union; processing of grievances filed under the negotiated grievance procedure, and responding to requests for information.
 Handles all negotiations dealing with the impact and implementation of changes in working conditions affecting members of the bargaining unit, provides training to managers and supervisors on labor relations, and oversees all activities related to the Agency's labor-management partnership.
 Provides guidance, counseling, and training for managers and supervisors with regard to all employee relations issues, which includes, but is not limited to, disciplinary and adverse actions, performance based actions, administrative grievance procedure, prevention of harassment, and general employee conduct and performance issues.
 Maintains and fosters relationships with all appropriate internal offices, including, EDO, OIG, OGC, SBCR, and each Regional Office in order to insure that all sensitive employee matters are handled in an appropriate manner.
 Maintains and fosters relationships with all appropriate external organizations, including the Office of Personnel Management (OPM) and the National Treasury Employees' Union in order to insure that all appropriate statutory, regulatory and Government-wide requirements are met in a timely and quality manner.

-Work Life and Benefits Branch
+Operations and Benefits Branch

 Chief: Sandra Johnson

-Quality Control Staff
+Quality Control and Processing Team

 Processes personnel actions, interfaces with our payroll provider (Department of the Interior) and functions as a central processing unit to facilitate internal HR quality control efforts.
 Operates a help desk to provide general human resources information to employees.